davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 75pts.
+This assignment will be graded out of a total of 90.

     [2pts]  Appropriate constructor(s) have been implemented.

     [3pts]  The reset method has been properly implemented.

-    [10pts] isHashtag and isMention have been implemented using
+    [10pts] isHashtag() and isMention() have been implemented using
             proper calls to String methods.

     [10pts] toString() is properly implemented.